You are here

 "A Critical and Empirical Examination of Currently-used Financial Data Collection Processes and Standards"

-By Suzanne Morsfield, Center for Excellence in Accounting & Security Analysis Columbia Business School; Steve Yang, Stevens Institute of Technology; Susan Yount, Workiva
+By Suzanne Morsfield, Center for Excellence in Accounting & Security Analysis--Columbia Business School; Steve Yang, Stevens Institute of Technology; Susan Yount, Workiva (co-authors' note: we have received a small research grant from the SWIFT Institute)

-We begin by laying out a structure for assessing how each of the six use cases currently performs.
+We begin the current project by laying out a structure for assessing how each of the six use cases currently performs.
 The framework we propose consists of understanding how (or if) the following four key areas were developed and currently function for each of the six settings:

 Communication standards (not database standards)